ProvSQL Studio

 • Display limits holds the size knobs: Max circuit depth (the BFS depth cap on the initial fetch), Nodes per fetch (the per-fetch node cap), Sidebar rows per relation (per-relation row cap in the Where-mode sidebar), Result rows (row cap on the result table), and Probability decimals (number of decimals in the eval-strip’s probability display).

-Studio Config panel with the three section headings (Provenance, Session, Display limits) visible.
+Studio Config panel with the four section headings (Provenance, Probabilities, Session, Display limits) visible.

-The Config panel: three section headings above the per-row options.
+The Config panel: four section headings above the per-row options.

 All values persist on disk in provsql-studio/config.json under the platform’s user-config directory, and survive a Studio restart: